 The right answer already exists

 Fortunately, HR already has answers to most employee questions.
 They’ve recorded tons of information on thousands of pages of knowledge articles and FAQs.
-When it comes to knowledge creation, HR has literally written the book—the employee handbook, that is.
+When it comes to knowledge creation, HR has literally written the book — the employee handbook, that is.

 In fact, when we first started to look into this challenge of HR service delivery, we found that the companies we analyzed had tons of HR knowledge.
-HR creates more content than all the other employee service departments combined.
+HR creates more content than all the other employee support departments combined.

 The problem is that employees aren’t using that knowledge.